econnet/econ/econ-1.0.rst

 Motivated by `pproduct`_, `pnoemployment`_

 The econ values are not specific to a government.
-They need to be compatible (legal) with all involved governments.
+They need to be compatible with all involved governments.

 The fact that the econ lattice consists of econs, allows each econ to be in a different government.
-The econ, natural person or legal person, cares to interact with its government.
+The *econ*, natural person or legal person,
+*cares to interact with its government*.

 .. _`d0`: